 Children of all ages are still struggling to readjust to in-person school and social events after interacting virtually for long periods of time and enduring more than two years of constant change.
 These struggles reveal themselves in ways adults might not expect.

 You may have observed this in your own family: Many younger children are having separation anxiety when leaving their parents or experiencing aggressive outbursts at school.
 Many adolescents are anxious, avoidant or even moodier than usual.
-Still others feel disconnected and depressed.
+Still others feel disconnected, lonely and depressed.

 We reached out to Children’s Hospital Colorado school nurses and child and adolescent psychologists to understand the challenges children are confronting and learn ways parents can help kids navigate them.